-Welcome to Thoughts on the Market.
-I'm Mike Wilson, Chief Investment Officer and Chief US Equity Strategist for Morgan Stanley.
-Along with my colleagues bringing you a variety of perspectives, I'll be talking about the latest trends in the financial marketplace.
-It’s Monday, August 23rd at 11:30 a.m. in New York.
+Welcome to "Thoughts on the Market."
+I'm Mike Wilson, Chief Investment Officer and Chief U.S. Equity Strategist for Morgan Stanley.
+Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the latest trends in the financial marketplace.
+It’s Monday, November 8th at 2:00PM in New York.
 So let's get after it.

 As we enter the final stretch of the year, various markets appear to be sending very different signals about what to expect over the next year.
 Let’s start with Bonds where longer term yields have fallen sharply over the past few weeks.
 In fact, the moves have been so dramatic, several leading macro funds had their worst month on record in October.
 Some of this move is due to the fact that these same investors were all short bonds as central banks were expected to begin the long process of tightening monetary policy, perhaps faster than what was priced a few months ago.

 The reason for this view was very simple—inflation has proven to be much higher than the central banks expected and they would be forced to respond to that development by raising rates sooner than what they might prefer to do.
 Indeed, over the past few months, many central banks around the world have raised rates while others have begun to taper asset purchases and even end them altogether.
 In other words, these traders were correct in their fundamental assessment of what was about to happen, but long-term rates went down instead of up.